Thursday, 25 December 2025

 As Pink Floyd’s 1975 opus Wish You Were Here gets its obligatory 50th anniversary re-release, I feel duty-bound to reflect that I've always been ambivalent about it.

-It's unarguably an outstanding record in parts.
+It's undeniably an outstanding record in parts.
 Sonically, an advance on its predecessor, Dark Side Of The Moon, and containing two absolute Floyd classics in Shine On You Crazy Diamond and the title track.

 I've just never warmed to the rest of it, despite the fact that I saw them perform it live twice in the mid-1970s and again 20 years later.